Wanderlust (2012 film): Plot

 At the same time, Elysium is being targeted by property developers to build a casino on the property, as title to the property is disputed, and Carvin has misplaced the deed to the land.
 After the developers arrive with a bulldozer, to make a television reporting crew take more interest, Linda scares them off by flashing them her breasts, and many of the other residents join her, which gets sensationalized coverage, and halts the proceeding.
 Linda is lauded as a hero by the commune.
 The two weeks are up, and George demands that they leave, saying that if they stay, they would have to give in to 'free love'.
 Linda wants to stay and has sex with Seth.
 George is pressured to have sex with Eva, but he becomes uncomfortable and drives her away with his awkward and bizarre behavior.
 The next morning, George reaches a breaking point, again, stating that he dislikes the rules of Elysium and wants to leave.
 Linda wants to stay, so George goes back to Rick's house alone.

 Seth believes he has found his soul mate in Linda and searches for the deed to Elysium, which he finds and sells to the property developers, for $11,000, to start a new life with Linda, betraying the commune.
-A child from the commune witnesses the burning of the deed by Seth and the man that wants to build the casino.
+A child from the commune witnesses the burning of the deed by Seth and the man who wants to build the casino.
 Seth tells Linda he wants them to leave Elysium behind, together, and that the others can look after themselves.
 Linda refuses.

 In the meantime, George realizes he loves Linda and comes back to find her, getting into a fight with Seth while the commune looks on and tries to help 'non-violently'.
-The child that witnessed the burning of the deed by Seth tells the commune what happened and George punches Seth in the jaw.
+The child who witnessed the burning of the deed by Seth tells the commune what happened and George punches Seth in the jaw.

 In the aftermath, the news show that visited Elysium does a follow-up story about the commune.
 George and Linda start a publishing company, with their first book being a political thriller novel written by Wayne.
 The novel is then fast-tracked into a film adaptation starring Ray Liotta.
 Carvin reclaims his rights to Elysium after he is reunited with all the original founders of Elysium, one of whom had another copy of the deed.